Pot entrepreneurs flocking to the Bible Belt for low taxes

 Ford Austin and his sister opened the APCO Medical Marijuana Dispensary in a gentrifying part of Oklahoma City after he gave up on plans for a California weed store.
 “There’s way more opportunity here,” he said.

-Sarah Lee Gossett Parish, an Oklahoma attorney specializing in cannabis law, said about 15% of her cannabis clients are coming from out of state.
+Sarah Lee Gossett Parrish, an Oklahoma attorney specializing in cannabis law, said about 15% of her cannabis clients are coming from out of state.

-“I frequently receive calls from people in the cannabis industry in California,” Gossett Parish said.
+“I frequently receive calls from people in the cannabis industry in California,” Gossett Parrish said.

 People in some rural towns are worried about the Wild West atmosphere of the boom, particularly where shops with funny weed-pun names, waving banners and blinking signs have opened near schools and churches.